spotinst/help/src/docs/ocean/getting-started/aks-test.md

 You can create more VNGs to handle different workload requirements.
 For example:

 * VNG with regular VMs – for workloads that cannot run on Spot nodes and must run on Regular (On-demand) VMs e.g. statefulSets, Spark drivers, Kafka producers.
-* Performance VNG – for workloads that need  high performance CPUs (intel v4 or v5), minimum vCPU 8  or higher or larger OS Disk size, VMs with minimum disk 4 or higher
+* Performance VNG – for workloads that need high performance CPUs (intel v4 or v5), minimum vCPU 8 or higher or larger OS Disk size, VMs with minimum disk 4 or higher.
 * AI/ML VNG – for workloads that need GPUs, say GPU count: 2-4 and specific VM series r GPU families
 * Windows VNG - for workloads that need Windows nodes.